creoapp/documentation/docs/drafts/TextView.md

 ```

 ### Most important properties
-Several UI aspects can be configured in the `TextView` class but the `text`, `textColor`, and `editable` are the most populars to be configured.
+Several UI aspects can be configured in the `TextView` class but the `text`, `textColor`, and `editable` are the most commons to be configured.
 - `text`: The text displayed by the text view.
 - `textColor`: The color of the text.
 - `editable`: A Boolean value indicating whether the receiver is editable.